nancologist/ReactNative/README.md

 # 1. Getting Started

 ## 1.1.
 Welcome!
+___

 ## 1.2.
 What is React Native?
+* It's a collection of "special" React (normal React) components.
+* React Native then compiles theses cmps to the native widgets of iOS and Android.
+* gives you the interfaces to use the mobile device components like camera.
+___

 ## 1.3.
 Join our Online Learning Community
 ## 1.4.
 How React Native Works
 ## 1.5.
 Expo vs React Native CLI